Wood Table Leg and Base Styles

 Keep in mind that, as a decor theme, traditional style encompasses a broad range of eras and design influences.

-• Turned Legs - The name comes from the method in which craftsmen shape this style of wooden leg.
+- Turned Legs - The name comes from the method in which craftsmen shape this style of wooden leg.
 They place the dowels within a lathe which turns it at high speeds while they gradually chisel.
 The results are smooth, decorative swells, commonly seen within French Country or Farmhouse tables.
+For more examples, check out Desks With Turned & Spindle Legs.

 Understanding Types of Wooden Table Bases